zhikaiwang1992/zhikaiwang1992.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral research associate at Institut de Physique du Globe de Paris, France.
-Before that, I was a Royal Society-Newton International Fellow at the University of Southampton, UK.
-As a geophysicist, my research in geoscience addresses the origin, formation and evolution of oceanic lithosphere, particularly the interactions among magmatic, tectonic and hydrothermal processes within mid-ocean ridge-transform fault systems.
-I use different geophysical techniques including bathymetry mapping, seismic modelling and inversion, gravity inversion and geodynamic modelling.
+I am a Postdoctoral Research Associate at Institut de Physique du Globe de Paris, France.
+Previously, I worked as a Royal Society-Newton International Fellow at the University of Southampton, UK.
+As a geophysicist, I investigate the formation and evolution of oceanic lithosphere, with a focus on the interactions between magmatic, tectonic, and hydrothermal processes in mid-ocean ridge-transform fault systems.
+I use a range of geophysical techniques, including bathymetry mapping, seismic modelling and inversion, gravity inversion and geodynamic modelling.

 Emails: zhikaiwang1992@gmail.com (preferred);  zwang@ipgp.fr;  zw1m23@soton.ac.uk